imrshu/Django-Blog/README.md

 * Now create a super user using `python manage.py createsuperuser`
 * Migrate the models using `python manage.py makemigrations`
 * Now again migrate `python manage.py migrate`
+* Now create a folder named as `media` in the root directory of project
 * Finally run server up by using `python manage.py runserver`

 ### Note